fenago/automation-anywhere-next-level/md/lab5.md

 I will close this tab.

-So the boat is already running.
+So the  bot  is already running.

 ![](./images/145.png)